Gabry993/pointing-user-interface-hri/README.md

 # or, if you want to perform relloc (remeber to set also the demo GUI in Coppelia)
 DO_RELLOC=True docker-compose -f scenario_1_sim.yaml up
 ```
-Start the interaction by pressing the metawear button as explained TODO:ADD REF
+Start the interaction by pressing the metawear button as explained [before](#scenarios)
 ### Real World
 Launch all the drivers containers, then edit `docker/oneswarm_hri/docker-compose.yml` command (line 8):
 ```